of patients IN TWO PIVOTAL TRIALS achieved successful bowel cleansing with sutab1,2*

 DOSAGE AND ADMINISTRATION

 A low residue breakfast may be consumed.
 After breakfast, only clear liquids may be consumed until after the colonoscopy.
 Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.
 Twelve (12) tablets are equivalent to one dose.
 Water must be consumed with each dose of SUTAB and additional water must be consumed after each dose.
 Complete all SUTAB tablets and required water at least 2 hours before colonoscopy.

-WARNINGS AND PRECAUTIONS Risk of fluid and electrolyte abnormalities: Encourage adequate hydration, assess concurrent medications and consider laboratory assessments prior to and after each use.
-Cardiac arrhythmias: Consider pre-dose and post-colonoscopy ECGs in patients at increased risk.
-Seizures: Use caution in patients with a history of seizures and patients at increased risk of seizures, including medications that lower the seizure threshold.
-Patients with renal impairment or taking concomitant medications that affect renal function: Use caution, ensure adequate hydration and consider laboratory testing; Colonic mucosal ulcerations: Consider potential for mucosal ulcerations when interpreting colonoscopy findings in patients with known or suspected inflammatory bowel disease.
+WARNINGS AND PRECAUTIONS Risk of fluid and electrolyte abnormalities: Encourage adequate hydration, assess concurrent medications and consider laboratory assessments prior to and after each use; Cardiac arrhythmias: Consider pre-dose and post-colonoscopy ECGs in patients at increased risk; Seizures: Use caution in patients with a history of seizures and patients at increased risk of seizures, including medications that lower the seizure threshold; Patients with renal impairment or taking concomitant medications that affect renal function: Use caution, ensure adequate hydration and consider laboratory testing; Colonic mucosal ulcerations: Consider potential for mucosal ulcerations when interpreting colonoscopy findings in patients with known or suspected inflammatory bowel disease.
 Suspected GI obstruction or perforation: Rule out the diagnosis before administration.
 Hypersensitivity reactions, including anaphylaxis: Inform patients to seek immediate medical care if symptoms occur.

 Drugs that increase risk of fluid and electrolyte imbalance.

 References: 1.
 SUTAB® [package insert].
 Braintree, MA: Braintree Laboratories, Inc.